jwerle/craft/README.md

 Craft
 =====

-Craft is a Makefile bootstrap framework.
+Craft is a super simple (maybe not needed?)
+Makefile framework.
 It is very basic and meant to keep your Makefile management organized.

 --